seanreed1111/sql-recipes/recipes.md

 |   1 | 2 | San Antonio, TX | Dallas, TX    |   0 | 263 | 263 |

 +------+------+------------------+------------------+--------+--------+------+
 The presence of the seq column in the trip_log table is important for calculating suc- cessive difference values.
 It’s needed for establishing which row precedes another and matching each row n with row n +1.
-The implication is that a table should include a sequence column that has no gaps if you want to perform relative-difference calcula- tions from absolute or cumulative values.
+The implication is that a table should include a sequence column that has no gaps if you want to perform relative-difference calcula- tions FROM absolute or cumulative values.
 If the table contains a sequence column but there are gaps, renumber it.
 If the table contains no such column, add one.
 Recipes
 11.5 and 11.10 describe how to perform these operations.
 A somewhat more complex situation occurs when you compute successive differences for more than one column and use the results in a calculation.
 The following table, player_stats, shows some cumulative numbers for a baseball player at the end of each month of his season. ab indicates the total at-bats, and h the total hits the player has had as of a given date.
 (The first row indicates the starting point of the player’s season, which is why the ab and h values are zero.) mysql> SELECT id, date, ab, h, TRUNCATE(IFNULL(h/ab,0),3) AS ba